 There has been no policy notice from Workaway so we are writing to any prospective visitors on our own.
+We are fully vaccinated and would appreciate the same from anyone applying to live with us.
 Please use your common sense when pursuing a place to stay.
 If you are sick, don't come!
-We will honour arrangements made with Workawayers for the month of August However, if you are ill please let us know and understand that we won't be able to host you.

 My husband and I moved from the big city of Toronto six summers ago to pursue a quieter, moderately self-sustaining lifestyle.
 On our 12 acres we have meadow and hardwood forest.
 As the soil is sandy, from thousands of years of being part of a large sea, we are working hard to augment the soil for farming.
 Using methods such as Hugel kultur and digging in composted material; building raised beds and planting native species, we endeavour to bring the land to a state of growing ability.